Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Related Works

 \section{Related Works}

 \paragraph{Sequential Testing-Based Risk Monitoring:} SRM was introduced by \cite{Tracking2022Arxiv} to tackle the problem of detecting harmful distribution shifts in a sequential setting.
-SRM builds confidence bounds for model risk using labeled calibration data \cite{Tracking2022Arxiv} and incoming test data, and provides time-uniform guarantees on false alarm control.
+SRM builds confidence bounds for model risk using labeled calibration data \cite{Tracking2022Arxiv} and incoming test data, and provides time-uniform guarantees on type-I error control.
 Subsequently, \citeauthor{i2024sequential} extended this line of work to the unlabeled production-data setting, while \citeauthor{schirdaptation} further explored scenarios involving test-time adaptation models without access to labels.
 Related approaches by \cite{bar2024protected} and \cite{vovk2021retrain} focus on identifying changes in certain statistical properties.
 However, such changes do not necessarily indicate harmful deviations.

-Beyond tracking running risk, several studies have examined the instantaneous true risk with similar false-alarm guarantees \cite{xu2024active,zecchin2024adaptive,timans2025continuous,shekhar2023sequential,VovkWang2021}.
+Beyond tracking running risk, several studies have examined the instantaneous true risk with similar type-I error guarantees \cite{xu2024active,zecchin2024adaptive,timans2025continuous,shekhar2023sequential,VovkWang2021}.
 These methods are built around the testing-by-betting framework \cite{ramdas2024hypothesis}.
-Compared with our work, they target different hypotheses and operate under distinct experimental setups.
+However, we target persistent performance degradation, while these methods are designed to detect instantaneous violations.